lundbeckconsulting/Creator/README.md

 **Key features:**

-* Device Media: Define which devices your content will be visible on
-* Support for retina devices
 * Row/Column: Pure CSS implementation
 * Color Profile: Full color schema of five colors for all eleven color profiles, allowing for easy styling elements
 * Over 600 flex styles so you don't need to define it over and over